See Meghan Markle and Prince Harry's royal wedding pictures

-Kensington Palace's Instagram account released three official photos from the weekend's royal wedding of Prince Harry and American actress Meghan Markle -- one formal, one fun, and one romantic and dreamy.
+Kensington Palace's Instagram account on Monday released three official photos from the weekend's royal wedding of Prince Harry and American actress Meghan Markle -- one formal, one fun, and one romantic and dreamy.

 We are family